thwbecker/interact/README.md

     for a rectangular, vertical fault patch centered at depth -1, striking 30 degrees from North with length 8 and width 4, patch group number is 0.

+    0 0 -1 30 90 -1 32 0

+    is the same kind of fault, only as a point source.
+Note that 32 is the fault area from above.

+    999 999 999 999 999 -1 -1 0   2.0 3.4641 0  -2.0 -3.4641 0  0 0 -4

+    would be for a triangular element with roughly the same geometry.

     Please note that there are various programs to convert to and from the above patch format, e.g. patch2xyz to go to GMT style xyz coordinates for the edges of each patch, patch2vtk to go from patch format to (paraview) VTK format, or points2patch to convert a set of four points in FE ordering to the above patch format.

-(2) Boundary conditions and the operational mode are input via the `bc.in` file
+(2) Boundary conditions and the operational mode are input via the "bc.in" file
     which has the following format (free format ASCII list of parameters):

     operational_mode: